FAQs

 3. Comparative analysis: The companies' emissions intensity pathways are then compared to the sectoral benchmarks to assess alignment with decarbonisation goals.
 The focus is on assessing alignment through direct comparison of emissions intensity trajectories.
 If a company’s pathway lies below (i.e., outperforms) a given benchmark scenario, it is considered to be aligned with that scenario.
 For example, if a company’s carbon intensity is below the 1.5°C scenario in 2035 then it is "1.5°C aligned".
 Please note we provide alignment over 3 timeframes: short-term (2028), medium-term (2035) and long-term (2050) as cumulative emissions matter i.e., how much a company emits from present time to 2050.

 We typically compare company pathways against three key scenarios: 1.5°C, Below 2°C, and National Pledges.
-For more details on how this comparison is applied, you can refer to our methodology report and airline sector CP note
+For more details on how this comparison is applied, you can refer to our methodology report.

 When is the CP data on your platform expected to be updated?